fresheneesz/bitcoinThroughputAnalysis/README.md

 I will use the following hypothetical goals:

-I. 90% of Bitcoin users should be able to start a new node and fully sync with the chain (using assumevalid) within 1 week using at most 75% of the resources of a machine they already own.
+I. 90% of Bitcoin users should be able to start a new node and fully sync with the chain (using assumevalid) within 1 week using at most 75% of the resources (bandwidth, disk space, memory, CPU time, and power) of a machine they already own.

 II.
 90% of Bitcoin users should be able to validate block and transaction data that is forwarded to them using at most 10% of the resources of a machine they already own.

 III.
-90% of Bitcoin users should be able to validate and forward data through the network using at most 10% of the resources (bandwidth, disk space, memory, CPU time, and power) of a machine they already own.
+90% of Bitcoin users should be able to validate and forward data through the network using at most 10% of the resources of a machine they already own.

 IV.
 The top 10% of Bitcoin users should be able to store and seed the network with the entire blockchain using at most 10% of the resources (bandwidth, disk space, memory, CPU time, and power) of a machine they already own.

 V. An attacker with 50% of the public addresses in the network can have no more than 1 chance in 10,000 of eclipsing a victim that chooses random outgoing addresses.

-Most of the bottom 10% that don't fall within these goals can be assumed to use SPV.
-An SPV node can give its user basically as much security as a full node, even tho it doesn't help the rest of the network.
-So, why not structure our goals so more nodes are assumed to get by with SPV nodes?

-One reason is that SPV nodes don't support the network.
-They don't validate blocks or transactions (other than SPV proofs they're passed) so they also don't pass around transactions or block data.
-However, they do consume resources.
-This is ok as long as we have a critical mass that do support the network (which is why I chose 10% as the fraction of nodes that do that).
-But if too big a fraction of the network consists of SPV nodes, then we won't reach that critical mass of full nodes that can adequately support the network.

-Another important reason is that SPV nodes don't know that the chain they're on only contains valid transactions.
-They can validate SPV proofs sent to them about transactions they query SPV servers for, and they validate the headers of the longest chain, but if the longest chain contains invalid transactions, an SPV node won't know that.
-In the case that a majority decide to change the rules of bitcoin in a dangerous way, SPV nodes will blindly follow the new rules as long as they can still validate their SPV proofs.
-So for a healthy level of decentralization and user-level agency in consensus rules, not too much of the network should consist of nodes that are suceptible to that kind of majority consensus rules change.

 For the purposes of this analysis, I'm going to use the following estimates: